chsafouane/imbalanced_data_methods_test/Notes.md

 This method is a fixed method.
 The final size of the dataset is 2 * size of minority class.
 There are 3 versions of it.

-- *NearMiss 1*: Retain points in the majority class that are the closest to their neighbours
+- *NearMiss 1*: Retains points in the majority class that are the closest to their neighbours.
+Usually, it retains points that are far away from the main cluster of the majority class
   - Select the 3 nearest neighbours for each point in the majority class from the minority class
   - Select the points from the majority class with the smallest average distance to the minority neighbours.
-- *NearMiss 2*: Retain points in the majority class that are the closest to the farthest points from the minority class
+- *NearMiss 2*: Retain points in the majority class that are the closest to the farthest points from the minority class.
+Usually, it keeps points from the majority class that are in the middle with respect to the points of the minority class
   - For each point of the majority class, select the 3 furthest points in the minority class
   - Select the points from the majority class that have the smallest average distance to the corresponding points in the minority class
 - *NearMiss 3*: This method removes points from majority class that are very far from the main cluster of points and very close to the decision boundary